-On this " Africa Day" we always like to remember and pay tribute to our visionary founding fathers who had an understanding of the great potentials of African solidarity.
+On this " Africa Day," we always like to remember and pay tribute to our visionary founding fathers, who had an understanding of the great potentials of African solidarity.
 They established the first basis for cooperation, economic integration and unity with vision, ambition and dedication.

-The theme of African Union this year is that of "Arts, Culture and Heritage: Levers for building the Africa we want" an inspirational theme with a lot of potentials to assemble, and to innovate.
-Although the continent is still grappling with the devastating effects of the Covid-19 pandemic which has imposed heavy human, financial, and economic costs in Africa, the Creative and Cultural industries in Africa are playing a key role in the efforts towards prevention and combating the spread of Covid-19.
-We have learnt that problems are better solved through cooperation.
-That no country is immune and that some problems have no boundaries.
+This year, the theme of the African Union is that of "Arts, Culture and Heritage: Levers for building the Africa we want," an inspirational slogan that denotes the desire to assemble and innovate.
+Although the continent is still grappling with the devastating effects of the Covid-19 pandemic, which has imposed heavy human, financial, and economic costs, its creative and cultural industries play a pivotal role in the efforts towards prevention and combating the spread of Covid-19.
+We have learned that problems are better solved through cooperation, that no country is immune, and that some issues know no frontiers.

-Together we need to re-examine the continent's socio-economic condition, promoting equality, inclusion and social cohesion to reverse Covid 19 negative impact on our ability to meet the aspiration of the African Union's Agenda of a peaceful, united and prosperous continent.
+Together, we need to reexamine the continent's socio-economic condition to promote equality, inclusion, and social cohesion and to reverse Covid-19's negative impact on our ability to meet the aspiration of the African Union's Agenda of a peaceful, united and prosperous continent.

-We at Kemet Boutros Ghali foundation for peace and knowledge, established by the friends and colleagues of the late Secretary General of the United Nations, are certain like the eminent Boutros Ghali expressed many times in his written and oral discourse that the resilience of the African people can overcome any serious obstacle.
-That the collaboration and the sharing of knowledge and resources provides many options for the future.
+We, at Kemet Boutros Ghali foundation for Peace and Knowledge, are confident, like the eminent Boutros Ghali expressed many times in his written and oral discourse, that the resilience of the African people can overcome any hindrance.
+We know that collaboration and sharing knowledge and resources will put us on the path to a brighter future.

-Today's challenges should not weaken our resolve.
-We must move ahead with ambitious steps, the establishment of "the African continental Free Trade Area", and the realization of ambitious infrastructure that would link the continent further such as the Cape Cairo high way.
-These are only examples of the possibilities we can achieve
+Today's challenges must not weaken our resolve.
+We must move ahead with ambitious steps, such as establishing "the African Continental Free Trade Area" and realizing ambitious infrastructure that will connect the continent further, such as the Cape-Cairo highway.
+These are only two examples of the possibilities we can achieve.

-Finally, and more importantly we need to succeed in making every citizen in our continent realizes that he or she have a stake in the success and the prosperity of the Union.
+Finally, and more importantly, we need to succeed in making every citizen in our continent realize that they have a stake in the success and the prosperity of the Union.